elguapo71/hqpe_usb_vol_ctl/README.md

 https://signalyst.com/downloads/

 Extract it to your home directory.
 Folder name should be something like 'hqp-control-*'.
 Enter the folder and change the 'control.pro' file name to 'control.pro.bak' since we will create a new project for it.\
-Due to Qt5 compatibility, please edit the 'ControlInterface.cpp', find this block:
+Due to Qt5 compatibility, please edit the 'ControlInterface.cpp' and find this block:

 void clMeterInterface::onReadyRead() { \
     // ... \